robinhood/faust/docs/userguide/application.rst

     └──────────┴───────────────────────────────────────┴────────────────┘

-The agent reads from the "stream-example-examples.agent.myagent" topic, whose name is generated from the :ref:`application id <application-id>`, the application version, and the fully qualified path of the agent (``examples.agent.myagent``).
+The agent reads from the "stream-example-examples.agent.myagent" topic, whose name is generated from the :ref:`application id <app-config-id>`, the application version, and the fully qualified path of the agent (``examples.agent.myagent``).